-(1) In order to most effectively serve low-income individuals seeking housing, SHA will operate its housing and housing assistance programs as a cohesive whole, as seamlessly as feasible.
+1. In order to most effectively serve low-income individuals seeking housing, SHA will operate its housing and housing assistance programs as a cohesive whole, as seamlessly as feasible.

 We recognize that different funding sources carry different requirements for eligibility and different rules for operations, financing, and sustaining low-income housing units.
 It is SHA's job to make funding and administrative differences as invisible to tenants/participants as we can, so low-income people are best able to navigate the housing choices and rental assistance programs SHA offers.
-We also consider it SHA's job to design our housing operations to bridge differences among programs/fund sources, and to promote consolidated requirements, wherever possible.
-It is also incumbent on us to use our own and MTW authority to minimize administrative inefficiencies from differing rules and to seek common rules, where possible, to enhance cost effectiveness, as well as reduce the administrative burden on tenants.
+We also consider it SHA's job to design our housing operations to bridge differences among programs/fund sources and to promote consolidated requirements, wherever possible.
+It is also incumbent on us to use our MTW authority to minimize administrative inefficiencies from differing rules and to seek common rules, where possible, to enhance cost effectiveness, as well as reduce the administrative burden on tenants.

-This principle has led to several administrative successes, including use of a single set of admissions and lease/tenant requirements for Low Income Public Housing and project-based Housing Choice Voucher tenants in the same property.
+This principle has led to several administrative successes, including use of a single set of admissions and lease/tenant requirements for Low-Income Public Housing and project-based Housing Choice Voucher tenants in the same property.
 Similarly, we have joint funder agreements for program and financial reporting and inspections on low-income housing projects with multiple local and state funders.

-An important corollary is SHA's involvement in a community-wide network of public, non-profit, and for-profit housing providers, service and educational providers, and coalitions designed to rationalize and maximize housing dollars - whatever the source - and supportive services and educational/training resources to create a comprehensive integrated housing + services program city and county-wide.
-So, not only is SHA's LAMP designed to create a cohesive whole of SHA housing programs, it is also intended to be flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and out of poverty.
+An important corollary is SHA's involvement in a community-wide network of public, non-profit and for-profit housing providers, service and educational providers and coalitions designed to rationalize and maximize housing dollars, whatever the source, and supportive services and educational/training resources to create a comprehensive integrated housing and services program city- and county-wide.
+As such, not only is SHA's LAMP designed to create a cohesive whole of SHA housing programs, it is also intended to be flexible enough to be an active contributing partner in a city-wide effort to provide affordable housing and services for pathways out of homelessness and out of poverty.

-(2) In order to support and promote property performance and financial accountability at the lowest appropriate level, SHA will operate a robust project and portfolio-based budgeting, management, and reporting system of accountability.
+2. In order to support and promote property performance and financial accountability at the lowest appropriate level, SHA will operate a robust project and portfolio-based budgeting, management and reporting system of accountability.

-SHA has operated a property/project-based management, budgeting, accounting, and reporting system for the past twenty years.
+SHA has operated a property/project-based management, budgeting, accounting and reporting system for the past twenty-two years.
 Our project-based management systems include:

-- Annual budgets developed by on-site property managers and reviewed and consolidated into portfolio requests by area or housing program managers; - Adopted budgets at the property and/or community level that include allocation of subsidies, where applicable, to balance the projected annual budget - this balanced property budget becomes the basis for assessing actual performance; - Monthly property-based financial reports comparing year-to-date actual to budgeted performance for the current and prior years; - Quarterly portfolio reviews are conducted with the responsible property manager(s) and the area or housing program managers, with SHA's Asset Management Team.
+- Annual budgets developed by on-site property managers and reviewed and consolidated into portfolio requests by area or housing program managers. - Adopted budgets at the property and/or community level that include allocation of subsidies, where applicable, to balance the projected annual budget - this balanced property budget becomes the basis for assessing actual performance. - Monthly property-based financial reports comparing year-to-date actual to budgeted performance for the current and prior years. - Quarterly portfolio reviews are conducted with the responsible property manager(s) and the area, housing program managers and SHA's Asset Management Team.

-SHA applies the same project/community based budgeting system and accountability to its non-federal programs.
+SHA applies the same project/community-based budgeting system and accountability to its non-federal programs.

-(3) To ensure best practices across SHA's housing portfolios, SHA's Asset Management Team provides the forum for review of housing operations policies, practices, financial performance, capital requirements, and management of both SHA and other housing authorities and providers.
+3. To ensure best practices across SHA's housing portfolios, SHA's Asset Management Team provides the forum for review of housing operations policies, practices, financial performance, capital requirements, and management of both SHA and other housing authorities and providers.

-A key element of SHA's LAMP is the Asset Management Team (AM Team) comprised of upper and property management staff from housing operations, asset management, property services, executive, legal, finance and budget, community services, communications, and rental assistance.
-This interdisciplinary AM Team meets bi-weekly throughout the year and addresses:
+A key element of SHA's LAMP is the Asset Management Team (AMT), comprised of senior leadership staff from Housing Operations, Asset Management, Development, Executive, Legal, Finance, Budgets, Communications, Policy and the Housing Choice Voucher department.
+The interdisciplinary AMT meets bi-weekly throughout the year and addresses: